 Uninstall unused Apps

-A great solution to free up space on Android internal memory is to browse your app drawer and to uninstall those less used apps.
+A great solution to free up space on Android internal memory is to browse your app drawer and uninstall those less-used apps.

-Install an app to clean up Android phone automatically
+Install an app to clean up Android phones automatically

 Below, we leave our suggestions for some great Android cleaner software: